mechmotum/symbrim/docs/guides/introduction.rst

     system.u_dep = [*bicycle.u[:3], bicycle.u[4], bicycle.u[7]]

-The following code validates the system on its consistency using :meth:`sympy.physics.mechanics._system.System.validate_system` and forms the EOMs with Kane's method. ``CRAMER`` is chosen as the constraint solver, as it provides better numeric stability. ::
+The following code validates the system on its consistency using :meth:`sympy.physics.mechanics.system.System.validate_system` and forms the EOMs with Kane's method. ``CRAMER`` is chosen as the constraint solver, as it provides better numeric stability. ::